Prince Alfred of Edinburgh, Hereditary Prince of Saxe-Coburg and Gotha

 Affie with his mother and sisters. source: Wikipedia

 In August 1893, his father succeeded to the ducal throne of Saxe-Coburg and Gotha, and young Alfred became the Hereditary Prince.
-Less than two years later, it was announced that Alfred was engaged to Duchess Elsa of Württemberg, but this marriage never took place.
+Less than two years later, it was announced that Alfred was engaged to Duchess Elsa of Württemberg, but the marriage never took place.

-In January 1899, he was noticeably absent from the celebrations for his parents’ 25th wedding anniversary.
-The details surrounding his death were never formally given, and vary from source to source.
-Some say he was suffering from a breakdown, others a tumor, others consumption.
-More than likely, he was suffering serious effects of syphilis he had contracted some years earlier.
 It is generally accepted that Prince Alfred shot himself while the rest of the family was gathered for the anniversary celebrations.
 Having survived the gunshot, he was cared for at Schloss Friedenstein in Gotha, Duchy of Saxe-Coburg and Gotha, now in the German state of Thuringia, for several days, before being moved, against the doctors’ recommendation, to the Martinnsbrunn Sanatorium in Gratsch, near Meran, Austria (now Merano, Italy).
 This was apparently done at the direction of his mother who was both angry and embarrassed that his injury happened while the whole family was gathered together.

 Prince Alfred, aged 24, died at the sanatorium on February 6, 1899.
 He was buried in the Ducal Mausoleum at the Glockenburg Cemetery in Coburg, Duchy of Saxe-Coburg and Gotha, now in Bavaria, Germany.